qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Array of translated features |34|
 ---------------------------------
 Creates copies of features in a layer, by creating multiple translated versions of each.
-Each copy is incrementally displaced by a preset amount in the x/y/z/m axis.
+Each copy is incrementally displaced by a preset amount in the x/y/z axis.

-Z and M values present in the geometry can also be translated.
+M values present in the geometry can also be translated.

 .. figure:: img/translate_array.png
    :align: center